 - Power Plant, Pakistan.
 Arbitrator of international claims under UNCITRAL Rules between a Pakistani/US owner and an Italian EPC contractor building a $360,000,000 combined cycle power plant in Pakistan’s tribal area.

 - Condominium Conversion Project, New York City.
 Sole Arbitrator of claims between an owner, contractor and surety under JAMS Rules and the Federal Rules of Civil Procedure aggregating $125,000,000 arising out of workmanship and delay disputes on a warehouse condominium conversion project.

 - Construction Services, Afghanistan.
 Arbitrator and Tribunal Chair of claims between international parties under AAA Rules arising out of contracts for construction of barracks and other facilities in Afghanistan.

-- Wind Farm, North Dakota.
+- Wind Energy Farm, North Dakota.
 Sole Arbitrator appointed by the parties under JAMS Engineering and Construction Rules to decide claims arising out of construction of an electrical generation wind farm.

 - Commercial Building, Bahamas.
 Tribunal Chair and Arbitrator of claims between international parties under UNCITRAL Rules arising out of the construction of a large commercial building.

 - Merchant Power Plant, Upstate New York.
 Arbitrator of claims appointed by the American Arbitration Association (AAA) to hear claims under AAA Rules aggregating nine figures between an owner, EPC contractor and turbine manufacturer arising out of a $500,000,000 combined cycle merchant power plant.